Back to Dealfront DigestSales

 So how can you quickly get alerted to this highly valuable data, without spending days, or realistically, weeks and months on end looking for it?

-This is where a software solution comes in, sales intelligence tools save you time and money by not only delivering trigger events but also high-quality B2B leads and valuable insights.
+This is where a software solution comes in, Sales Intelligence tools save you time and money by not only delivering trigger events but also high-quality B2B leads and valuable insights.

 The Sales Intelligence solution from Dealfront does just this!
-You can use more than 50 unique filters, including sales triggers, to find accounts that show true opportunity.
-Combining the right trigger events with filters such as industry, company size, location, etc, to match your ideal company profile (ICP), will really refine your list down.
+You can use more than 100 unique filters, including sales triggers, to find accounts that show true opportunity.
+Combining the right trigger events with filters such as industry, company size, location, etc, to match your ideal customer profile (ICP), will really refine your list down.
 The end result is a GDPR compliant list of companies and decision makers ideally suited to hearing from you at this point in time.

 With Dealfront, you can get sales trigger alerts sent directly to your inbox as an email.
 Once the alerts are set up, you never have to think about sales triggers again, all you have to do is integrate the information into your existing outreach process and start some conversations!

-Setting Up a Sales Trigger Alert
+Setting Up B2B Sales Triggers

 There are other ways to identify trigger events as early as possible other than Dealfront of course:

-LinkedIn: Following potential customers from your target group, existing customers or individuals on social media often reveals sales opportunities and promotes engagement.
+• LinkedIn: Following potential customers from your target group, existing customers or individuals on social media often reveals sales opportunities and promotes engagement.
 Having a strong presence on these platforms pays off!

-Search engines e.g. Google: Doing your own research online is always worthwhile to find out important, real-time information and industry news affecting your target customers.
+• Search engines e.g. Google: Doing your own research online is always worthwhile to find out important, real-time information and industry news affecting your target customers.
 You can use Google alerts and other notification services to keep informed of possible trigger events.

-Newsletters & reports: Sign up for (potential) customers’ newsletters and public reports to automatically stay up-to-date.
+• Newsletters & reports: Sign up for (potential) customers’ newsletters and public reports to automatically stay up-to-date.

 If you want to see whether your acquisition efforts using trigger events are paying off, check whether the companies you’re targeting are visiting your website.
 Tools like Leadfeeder from Dealfront show you which companies are visiting your website and which content and pages they’re looking at.
 That’s a goldmine of information for sales teams!